apsislabs/apsisio/posts/2016-04-18-communicating-estimates.md

 #### Use Only the Upper Bound

-This tends to be most appropriate if there's a chance of confusion between an _estaimte_ and a _commitment_ (see below).
+This tends to be most appropriate if there's a chance of confusion between an _estimate_ and a _commitment_ (see below).
 This tends to skew people's perception to be significantly longer.

 <figure>
     <img src="/img/posts/communicating-estimates/footnote-5-upper-bound.png" alt="Comparison of upper bound only probability distribution with estimate">